 Lussi resides in Lake Placid, and is the parent of NYSEF Ski Jumping and Alpine alumni Danielle, Nina and Miles.

 Darcy is a seasoned marketer, business leader and entrepreneur who migrated to Lake Placid in 2003 with her husband Matt.
-She has three children, Rowen (U14 Alpine), Lincoln (U12 Alpine) and Cecilia (Coming Soon Alpine).
+She has three children, Rowen, Lincoln, and Cecilia.
 She was a Division I soccer player, 3-sport captain and Sports Hall of Fame recipient who instills her love of sports in her children and mentors other future student athletes in her community as a soccer coach.

 "NYSEF trains and builds great competitors and elite athletes, but importantly it develops character, courage, respect and confidence in athletes to accomplish great things on and off the mountain and to face the intense world ahead of them," says Darcy of the experience which NYSEF provides her children.